 The newsletter bomb is like a DDoS attack against a personal mailbox because the user will be unable to work with this mailbox.
 The easiest solution for private users would probably be to sign up for a new mail address and inform all legitimate contacts about this move.

 With Tutanota this will soon not be necessary anymore.
 We are still improving our protection method against newsletter attacks.
 In the future, we will be able to protect any Tutanota mailbox against these attacks by sending all newsletter sign-up mails to the spam folder (as described above).
-So why not sign up for our mail service in the first place!
+Protect your mailbox easily and sign up for our secure mail service right now!

 Newsletter email bombs can't hit Tutanota again

 Looking back, these were some stressful days for our developers, but also for our users who had to wait for our replies longer than usual.
 But after all, we can now say that we are prepared for the future.
-Newsletter bombs are no longer a threat to Tutanota account owners.
+Newsletter bombs are no longer a threat to Tutanota.

 and get your encrypted mailbox for free now.